Lavender; Lavandula: “The Practical Feminist”

 - Shades of violet, blue, purple, and gray blend pleasingly with other colors in the garden.

 - Lavender grows naturally in the sandy, rocky soil of the Mediterranean; bits of gravel and brick will remind it of home.

-- Give it full sun and from 2 to 3 square feet of space to spread
+- Give each lavender plant full sun and from 2 to 3 square feet of space to spread.

 A well-established lavender plant needs almost no attention, and performs double and triple duty.
-Known to help ward off incursions by deer, she is a good neighbor, happy to lend a hand to protect tender rosebuds and other pest-magnets.
-When summer arrives, lavender plants are festooned with bluish purple flowers that fill the garden with their sharp yet clean fragrance.
+Known to help ward off incursions by deer, lavender is a good neighbor, happy to lend a hand to protect tender rosebuds and other pest-magnets.
+When summer arrives, lavender’s flowers fill the garden with a sharp yet clean fragrance.

 Lavender makes a great neighbor for other drought-resisting plants like yarrow, hens and chicks, and echinacea.
 Give them their own section of the garden and it will be easy to avoid overwatering them.

 N.B.: If you live in a Mediterranean or other warm climate, you (always) need more lavender in your garden.
 For garden companions and planting ideas, see our Garden Design 101 guides, especially Perennials 101: A Field Guide to Planting, Care & Design.
 And see more ways to add lavender to an herb garden:

 - Lavender 101: A Field Guide to Planting, Care & Design.

 - Landscaping Ideas: 11 Lavender Gardens Around the World.